Crunch09/jeql/README.md

-`endpoint` is the name of the graphQL - API endpoint as you have it defined in your Jekyll config file. `query` is the name of the file under `_graphql` in which you stored the graphQL query that should be executed against the endpoint (without the *.json* extension).
+`endpoint` is the name of the graphQL - API endpoint as you have it defined in your Jekyll config file. `query` is the name of the file under `_graphql` in which you stored the graphQL query that should be executed against the endpoint (without the *.graphql* extension).

 An example which uses the settings and query from the paragraphs above would look like this: